 How do vets manage inventory?

-There are three main ways to manage veterinary hospital inventory: by hand, using a spreadsheet, or with inventory management software.
+There are three main ways to manage veterinary hospital inventory: by hand, using a spreadsheet, or with veterinary inventory management software.
 Here’s a bit more about each of them.

 1. Manual inventory management